Set up your development environment

 You will need a supported Android device.

-You will need to get the ARCore SDK for Android Studio.
+You will need to get the ARCore SDK for Android.
 You can either:

-Download the SDK preview for Android Studio and extract it.
+Download the ARCore SDK for Android and extract it.

 Clone the repository with the following command: